pawitpr/sc/README.md

   command `histfile` or save no history at all with an empty command argument.
-* Command `set mouse` (e.g. in `.scrc`) enables selecting cells with the left mouse button and vertical scrolling with the mouse wheel.
+* Command `set mouse` (e.g. in `.scrc`) enables

+  * Selecting cells with the left mouse button
+  * Vertical scrolling with the mouse wheel
+  * Selecting the edit line position with the left mouse button

   (In this case the shift key needs to be pressed for &lsquo;cut and paste&rsquo;.
   All `sc` functions work well with NetBSD curses